Aider-AI/aider/docs/unified-diffs.md

 - GPT forgets things like comments, docstrings, blank lines, etc. Or it skips over some code that it doesn't intend to change.
 - GPT forgets the leading *plus* `+` character to mark novel lines that it wants to add to the file.
 It incorrectly includes them with a leading *space* as if they were already there.
+- GPT outdents all of the code, removing all the leading white space which is shared across the lines.
+So a chunk of deeply indented code is shown in a diff with only the leading white space that changes between the lines in the chunk.
 - GPT jumps ahead to show edits to a different part of the file without starting a new hunk with a `@@ ... @@` divider.

 As an example of the first issue, consider this source code: